MMfSDT/network-tests/README.md

 where,
 * `logs/pcaps` have the `.pcap` backups for all executed tests for debugging/archival purposes.
 * `logs/pcaps/pcap-*/` will be the directory naming convention per test, where the `*` is a Unix timestamp.
-* `logs/aggregate.json` will contain all previously executed tests, in a JSON-formatted array.
+* `logs/aggregate.db` will contain all previously executed tests, in an SQLite3 database.
 This will serve as the output of `postprocess.py`.
 In the future, this will be the main source of data for visualization.
 * `logs/args.txt` will contain the arguments/metadata used by both `test.py` and `postprocess.py` (mentioned in `Conventions`) in a .json object.
 * `logs/mid.json` will serve as the output of `test.py` (JSON object), containing only throughput data.
 FCT will then be extracted from the `.pcap` logs through post-processing, and the final JSON object will be appended to `aggregate.json`
 * `foo` are placeholder files to ensure that the directories won't be skipped.